bigmine/bigmine17/cfp.md

 We invite submission of papers describing innovative research on all aspects of big data mining.
 Work-in-progress papers, demos, and visionary papers are also welcome.

 Papers emphasizing theoretical foundations, algorithms, systems, applications, language issues, data storage and access, architecture are particularly encouraged.

+A Special Issue in the International Journal of Data Science and Analytics been allocated for selected papers accepted in the workshop (see below).

 Topics